What Is a Widget on a Website?

 Benefits of Widgets

-Widgets can improve the overall user experience as they provide users with more ways to interact with a website.
-It increases the functionality of pages, letting website owners add more points for engagement and allowing customers to do more without having to move from page to page, helping them complete tasks on the site with ease.
+Widgets can enhance the overall user experience by providing more ways for users to interact with a website.
+It enhances page functionality, letting website owners add more engagement points and allowing customers to do more without having to move from page to page, helping them complete tasks on the site with ease.

-Website widgets can also be used to gather insights about customers, helping boost marketing efforts.
+Website widgets can also be used to gather customer insights, helping boost marketing efforts.

 Widgets vs. Apps